maraja12/clojure2/README.md

   consider great and rated with highest mark.

   I hope it will be more clear after going trough the code and seeing how it works.
-  I am very sorry I couldn't find movie datasets with all the same movie titles (because I also needed compatible ratings dataset), but I explained previous why I chose this way.
-I tried to rename some of titles, and somehow improve the soultion.
+  I am very sorry I couldn't find movie datasets with all the same movie titles, but I explained previous why I chose this way.
 Fortunately, the majority is the same.